How to Allow/Restrict Access by IP Address in NGINX

 Reason to Allow/Restrict Access by IP Address

-It will be useful in many ways.
-For example, if you are planning to create an API access point for developers, for that, you can allow a specific IP or range of IPs to have access to the API point.
+And one of the reasons that is currently running through my mind is that like, if you are planning to create an API access point for developers, you can allow a specific IP or range of IPs to have access to the API point.

 Other usages might be restricting access to the admin URL or blacklisting a range of IPs to prevent web application attacks such as DDOS.